shijiuchen/shijiuchen.github.io/_pages/about.md

 1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.
 1. Check status by going to the repository settings, in the "GitHub pages" section -->
 + **Joint Optimization of Compute and Network Cost among Geo-distributed Datacenters**
+- Research project collaborate with Huawei Cloud, Project Leader, 2023.02-now

-Under multi-tenants' VM requests, this project considers the network cost caused by the different positons between data and compute.
-It can decide the VM scheduling and the data placement among geo-distributed datacenters, to comprehensively optimized the deployment cost.
+- Considering the network cost caused by the different positions between data and compute, this project decids multi-tenants' VM request scheduling and the data placement among geo-distributed datacenters, to comprehensively optimized the deployment cost.

-+ **Resource Reservation under Ultimate Elasticity (collaborate with Huawei Cloud, 2021.09-2022.09)**
++ **Resource Reservation under Ultimate Elasticity**
+- Research project collaborate with Huawei Cloud, Project Leader, 2021.09-2022.09

-Facing with different VM requests patterns of large tenants in public cloud, this project orchestrates computing resources among geo-distributed datacenters to reduce cost and support more requests.
+- Facing with different VM requests patterns of large tenants in public cloud, this project orchestrates computing resources among geo-distributed datacenters to reduce cost and support more requests.

 <!-- Site-wide configuration
 ------